transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 ---
-title: "0075 Partial Update Patches"
+title: "0076 Partial Update Patches"
 ---

-# *0074 Partial Update Patches*
+# *0076 Partial Update Patches*

 **🔒 User Story:** *[MB-14102](https://dp3.atlassian.net/browse/MB-14102)*

 At present, the MilMove back-end does not have developed support for partial updates or deleting fields in its models through patches.
-ADR 0066 [todo: add link] introduced custom nullable types for patch requests which addresses this issue at the swagger/handler layer, but services may not be prepared to fully support the rest of this sort of workflow.
+[ADR 0066](docs/adrs/0066-use-custom-nullable-types-for-patch-requests.md) introduced custom nullable types for patch requests which addresses this issue at the swagger/handler layer, but services may not be prepared to fully support the rest of this sort of workflow.

 ### Useful definition
 > **Nullable field:** A field that contains information about whether it was included in the payload.
 A field with `Present=true` was included in the payload, with a `Value` that may or may not be null.
 A field with `Present=false` was not included in the payload, and therefore should not be updated in its corresponding model.